BarryDigby/Youth-Academy/chapters/chapter1.md

 ## Sandbox

-Feel free to play around with the codeblock given below, it does not expect any answer so go wild.
-I'm 99.99% sure you can't break anything...
+Feel free to play around with the codeblock given below, test it out by creating vectors with different data types.
+You can also perform mathematical operations on numerical vectors (make sure the two vectors in question are of equal length).

 <codeblock id="01_05">
 </codeblock>